-Answer: First, thank you for the question.
-As you mentioned, IPX is purely a rating standard that distinguishes the level of water proof capability a watch has as far as a watch being water resistant vs. waterproof.
-Generally speaking a water resistant watch is ok for running, but for swimming you will want a GPS watch that is waterproof so that it can hold up to long periods of immersion.
-Below I have recommendations for two running/swimming watches that will allow you to handle multi-sport events like a triathlon, yet be protected from the water.
+First, thank you for the question.
+As you mentioned, IPX is purely a rating standard that distinguishes the level of water proof capability a watch has, as far as a watch being water resistant vs. waterproof.
+Generally speaking, a water resistant watch is OK for running.
+But for swimming, you’ll want a GPS watch that is waterproof, so that it can hold up to long periods of immersion.
+Below, I have recommendations for two running/swimming watches that will allow you to handle multi-sport events (like triathlons), while being protected from water.

 First, let’s look at the IPX ratings and what they mean.

 Protected against heavy splashing and rain.
 Must not fail or show water seepage when exposed, but not when immersed.

 Protected against short durations of water immersion.
 Max immersion for less than 30 minutes and at a depth of less than 1 meter.
 IPX-7, while water resistant, is still not recommended for swimmers, as a precaution.